-Geography: Jagged coast and hills.
+Geography: Low coast, hills, mountains and plateau.
 The basic geography of New England consisted of mountains thick with trees, rivers and poor rocky soil that was difficult to farm and unsuitable for crops

 Natural Resources: Fish, whales, forests.
 Imported agricultural products from other colonies.
 Farming was difficult for crops like wheat because of the poor soil but corn, pumpkins, rye, squash and beans were raised